edgedb/edgedb/docs/stdlib/pgvector.rst

         embedding: v3
     }

-To populate your data, you can cast a array of any of the numeric types into ``etc::pgvector::vector`` or simply assign that array directly:
+To populate your data, you can cast an array of any of the numeric types into ``ext::pgvector::vector`` or simply assign that array directly:

 .. code-block:: edgeql-repl